totemo/watson/README.md

     /lb tp 25

 Perhaps, look at what happened immediately before that edit.
-The Watson "pre" command displays the edits immediately before the most recently "selected" block.
+The Watson "/w pre" command displays the edits immediately before the most recently "selected" block.
 Just teleporting to an edit selects it for this purpose.
 Alternatively, when you check a block using the LogBlock toolblock (it defaults to bedrock, but on the nerd.nu servers it's coal ore), that also selects it.

     /w pre